The process when visiting Encorė Skin Cancer Clinic

 An appointment time will be allocated and costs for that appointment discussed.
 A Patient Health Information Questionnaire form will be then sent to you for completion prior to your appointment.

-The Nurse will provide you with some information on Skin Cancers and how to examine your own skin.
+You will be provided with some information on Skin Cancers and how to examine your own skin.
 We encourage all our patients to self monitor their skin between Clinic appointments and you will receive instructions on how to do this.

 Self Monitoring Your Skin